graphology/graphology/docs/standard-library/metrics.md

 ### G square

-Function computing `g square` significance tests on each edge.
+Function computing a `g square` significance test for each edge.

-The test results are a `number` or `undefined`.
-`undefined` means the test could not be fully computed due to observed weight being less than expected.
-Those cases should be filter out.
+The test results are a `number` or `undefined`. `undefined` means the test could not be fully computed due to observed weight being less than expected.
+Those cases should be filtered out.

-To ease filtering the edges based on the results one can use the provided `thresholds`.
-This hashmap gives the minimum value of `g square` for each level of significance expressed as `p values`.
+To ease filtering the edges based on the results one can use the provided `thresholds`: this object gives the minimum value of `g square` for each level of significance expressed as `p values`.

 ```js
 import gSquare from 'graphology-metrics/edge/g-square';